-- Data of the type 'SUPI';

-- Data of the type 'authentication vector';

-- Data of the type 'location data';

-- Data of the type 'cryptographic material';

-- Data of the type 'authorization token'.

 The policy shall be specific per roaming partner.
 The policy shall contain a policy identifier and a release number referring to the release it is applicable for.

+The specific data-types that shall be encrypted refer to clause 5.9.3.3.

 The data-type encryption policies in the two partner SEPPs shall be equal to enforce a consistent ciphering of IEs on N32-f.